-- Canada's unemployment rate less volatile in the past decade, and not directly comparable to the United States unemployment rate - As measured by GDP indexed to 2007, the Canadian economy has outperformed other major economies since the financial crisis of 2008 - Canadian savings rate consistently positive in the past decade
+- Canada's unemployment rate less volatile in the past decade, and not directly comparable to the United States unemployment rate1 - As measured by GDP indexed to 2007, the Canadian economy has outperformed other major economies since the financial crisis of 2008 - Canadian savings rate consistently positive in the past decade

-Source: Bloomberg (Index) - CANLNETJ, CANLEMPL, UKLFEMCH, UKLFEMPF, USEMNCHG, NFP T, CANLXEMR, UKEUILOR, USURTOT, UMRTEMU, CANLPRTR, UKLFMGWG and PRUSTOT.
+Source: Bloomberg (Index) - CANLNETJ, CANLEMPL, UKLFEMCH, UKLFEMPF, USEMNCHG, NFP T, CANLXEMR, UKEUILOR, USURTOT, UMRTEMU, CANLPRTR, UKLFMGWG and PRUSTOT-1 Certain groups of people in Canada are counted as unemployed, but are deemed as not participating in the labour force in the U.S. - e.g. job seekers who only looked at job ads, or individuals not able to work due to family responsibilities.